hgesser/uvgrep/README.md

 uvgrep.pdf:1:   5 # uvgrep: grep txt, PDF and LibreOffice files test.odt:<text:p text:style-name="Standard">This test file contains the word "LibreOffice".</text:p>
 test2.pptx[/slide9.xml]:<a:t>This is not a LibreOffice but a Microsoft Office file.</a:t>
+[esser@quad:~]$ uvgrep -inx libreoffice *.sh *.pdf *.odt *.???x uvgrep.sh:5:# uvgrep: grep txt, PDF and LibreOffice files uvgrep.pdf:1:   5 # uvgrep: grep txt, PDF and LibreOffice files test.odt:This test file contains the word "LibreOffice". test2.pptx[/slide9.xml]:This is not a LibreOffice but a Microsoft Office file.
 ```

 ## Name Choice